 CAPTURE ONE Styles Pack:

 Get a PRO look for your images with no effort

 How to Create Custom Shortcuts in Capture One Pro

 It is easy to create your own specific shortcuts in Capture One Pro.
-To edit shortcuts, go to Edit > Keyboard Shortcuts.
+To edit shortcuts, go to the Edit > Keyboard Shortcuts menu.

-In the dialog, you can see the current keyboard shortcut assignment.
-You can search for a specific shortcut based on either the command/tool or the keys assigned.
+In the dialog, you can see the default shortcut assignment.
+You can search the list of keyboard shortcuts based on either the command/tool or the keys assigned.
 Click on the key field to the right of the Capture One command shortcut and press the keys you want to assign to it.